ul-gh/PiPyADC/README.md

 Currently only implemented class in this module is ADS1256 for the ADS1255 and ADS1256 chips which are register- and command compatible.
+The version implemented uses software/GPIO setting of the chip select signal instead of using the SPI hardware.
+This accounts for the hardware specifics of the "Waveshare High-Precision-AD-DA-Board".

 The ADS1255 and ADS1256 library is an implementation based purely on Python and the WiringPi API.
 On a Raspberry Pi 3, multi-channel ADC